Sustaining Practice Programme

 • Gain insight into a range of professional practices

-• Deepen their understanding of contemporary photography
+• Deepen your understanding of contemporary photography

 • Engage in critical dialogue, peer exchange, and feedback